LorenzoSapora/sush-us/_posts/2011-02-14-the-most-awesome-you-will-see-all-week.markdown

 hattip:
 ---

 You may not like the style of music but I think you'll agree that this animation is beyond awesome.
-I've watched it way too many times today.
-Put on some headphones and enjoy.<!--more-->
+I have watched it way too many times today.
+Put on some headphones and enjoy. <!--more-->

 <div class='embed-container'>
 	<object data="https://www.youtube.com/embed/UNhMNUFIosQ"></object>